-1904 Nickels family history document.
-Apart from the genealogical interest, it's a lovely period piece with lots of fascinating Crediton references.
+Early C20 Nickels family history documents.
+Apart from the genealogical interest, they are lovely period pieces with lots of Crediton references

 [In 2017, the museum was visited from Australia by Sarah Nickels, who was researching her family and its connections with Crediton.
 CAHMS's family history volunteer David Cann carried out the research, details of which we published here.
-Subsequently David discovered a Nickels family related document in our archive, dated 1904, which he transcribed.
-His transcription is reproduced below, with his comments in italics.
+Subsequently David discovered 2 Nickels family related document in our archive, dated 1904 and 1910, which he transcribed.
+His transcriptions are reproduced below, with his comments in italics.
 The relevant part of the Nickels family tree is shown on the right.
-Two uncaptioned photographs found with the document are shown below.]
+Two uncaptioned photographs found with the 1904 document are also shown.]

-This is a transcription of a document in the archive of Crediton Museum that was sent to Robin Langhorne in 2002 by Victor Borg of PO Box 77, South Britain, CT 06487-0077, USA.
+These are transcriptions of documents in the archive of Crediton Museum which were sent to Robin Langhorne in 2002 by Victor Borg of PO Box 77, South Britain, CT 06487-0077, USA.

 L.A.
 Nickels is believed to be Lucy Ann Nickels 1838 to 1912.
 She lived in Crediton to her death and was the eldest of five children.